KPS53/resolve-it/README.md

 # resolve-it
-Resolve emoji, member, guild, channel with their id and obtain their with 100% of success.
+Resolve emoji, member, guild, channel with their id and obtain them with 100% of success.

 ## Usage